ameirs/ameirs/README.md

-# Hi,

-I am a Full Stack Developer with a background in Communication Design and years of professional experience in the film industry.
+# Hi, I am a Full Stack Developer with a background in Web Design.

 currently working at [2zero][2zero]